-+ One more aspect of hostname resolution is the /etc/resolv.conf file.
-Depending on the order of your setup, i.e. if you started the SUSE Manager instance prior to setting up DNS services the file may not contain the appropriate search directive.
+One other method for managing hostname resolution is by editing the /etc/resolv.conf file.
+Depending on the order of your setup, for example if you started the Uyuni instance prior to setting up DNS services the file may not contain the appropriate search directive.
 Double check that the proper search directive exists in /etc/resolv.conf.
 In our example the directive would be search cloud.net.
 If the directive is missing add it to the file.